snjoshi/Image-uploader-APk/README.md

-# Yet Another Sync Software for Android
+# ByteSeq Android Application to Upload the Images to S3 bucket

 Browse and view objects in an Amazon S3 bucket.
-Supports automatic camera uploads.
+Supports gallery uploads.

 # References

-* [S3Anywhere](http://www.lysesoft.com/products/s3anywhere/) - closed-source S3 client for Android
+* [S3Anywhere]- closed-source S3 client for Android
-* [Syncthing](https://syncthing.net/) - sync between agents on desktop and Android
+* [Syncthing]- sync between agents on desktop and Android

-# License

-Copyright (C) 2017 Andrew Gaul

-Licensed under the GNU General Public License, Version 3.0
+#Creates Directories and adds multimedia to the folder.